tikv/rfcs/text/2018-10-25-tikv-client-rust.md

     If your application scenario requires distributed ACID transactions and the atomicity of multiple keys within a transaction, you can use the Transactional Key-Value API.

 Generally, the Raw Key-Value API has higher throughput and lower latency compared to the Transactional Key-Value API.
-If distributed ACID transactions are not required, Raw Key-Value API is preferred over Transactional Key-Value API for better performance and ease of use.
+If distributed ACID transactions are not required, Raw Key-Value API is preferred over Transactional Key-Value API for better performance and ease of use. **Please be aware that these two types of APIs are mutually exclusive.
+Users should __never__ mix and use these two types of APIs on a __same__ TiKV cluster.**

 The client provides two types of APIs in two separate modules for developers to choose from.